-Risk Economics® has strong partnerships and affiliations with various organizations in the public and private sector and academia including the following:
+Risk Economics® has partnerships and affiliations with various entities in the public and private sector and academia including the following:

 Compass Lexecon (CL) is one of the world’s leading economic consulting firms, and provides law firms, corporations and government clients with clear analysis of complex issues.
 CL has been involved in a broad spectrum of matters related to economics and finance, providing critical insight in legal and regulatory proceedings, strategic decisions and public policy debates.
 CL’s experience and expertise apply to virtually any question of economics, in almost any context of the law or business.
 Compass Lexecon is a wholly owned subsidiary of FTI Consulting, Inc., a global business advisory firm.

-The most recent Compass Lexecon newsletter highlights some of the activities of professionals at Risk Economics relating to its litigation, arbitration and regulatory consulting practice.
-(View archive for prior years’ highlights.)
+The two most recent Compass Lexecon newsletter highlight some of the activities of professionals at Risk Economics relating to its litigation, arbitration and regulatory consulting practice.
+The archive can be viewed for previous years’ highlights.